MarkusLoennig/project_template/README.md

 In addition we plan to analyze the data using the code R inorder to give a proper visualization

 #needs for research methods:
-	Survery (quantative)
+	1.Survery (quantative)
-	testing procedure : (Stressor) ANT , backwards digit, measured ANT , Nature VR, Measure ANT Better description of research methods
+	2. testing procedure : (Stressor) ANT , backwards digit, measured ANT , Nature VR, Measure ANT
+	3. Better description of research methods
-	how we plan on manuiplating the data (response time, failure rate) What is significant result, expecation laid by previous work
+	4. how we plan on manuiplating the data (response time, failure rate)
+	5. What is significant result, expecation laid by previous work

 ## References